Regular covariant representations and their Wold-type decomposition: Applications to unilateral and bilateral weighted shifts

+\end{remark} \paragraph{$\mathbf{Acknowledgment}$} We are thankful to the referee for the valuable sugesstions and comments.
 Azad Rohilla is supported by a UGC fellowship (File No: 16-6(DEC.2017) /2018(NET/CSIR)).
 Shankar Veerabathiran thanks ISI Bangalore for Visiting Scientist position.
 Harsh Trivedi is supported by MATRICS-SERB Research Grant, File No: MTR/2021/000286, by the Science and Engineering Research Board (SERB), Department of Science \& Technology (DST), Government of India.
 We acknowledge the Centre for Mathematical \& Financial Computing and the DST-FIST grant for the financial support for the computing lab facility under the scheme FIST ( File No: SR/FST/MS-I/2018/24) at the LNMIIT, Jaipur.